-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+First-Year

-G1 PRIVATE INSTITUTIONS · ·
+G1 PRIVATE INSTITUTIONS

-Tuition: \$42,870 \$42,870
+Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$42,870 \$42,870
+- Tuition:

-G1 REQUIRED FEES: \$1,030 \$1,030
+G1 REQUIRED FEES:

+•

 G1 ROOM AND BOARD:

-(on-campus) \$13,860 \$13,860
+• (on-campus)

 G1 ROOM ONLY:

-(on-campus) \$7,920 \$7,920
+٠. (on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$5,940 \$5,940
+• (on-campus meal plan)

-la
+(en sampas mear plan)

-G1 Comprehensive tuition and room a
+G1 Comprehensive tuition and room and board fee (if your

-college cannot provide separate to uition and room and
+• college cannot provide separate tuition and room and

 board fees):

 G1 Other:

 G2 Minimum Maximum

 G2 Number of credits per term a student can take for the

 stated full-time tuition

 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., V
+G3 Do tuition and fees vary by year of study (e.g.,

 sophomore, junior, senior)?
-X

 G4 Yes No

-Do tuition and fees vary by undergraduate instructional program? х
+Do tuition and fees vary by undergraduate instructional

-1 Х
+• program?

+G4

+G 4 %